Parents Q & A

 Will my child be OK living in a residence facility?

 While we may not provide the exact same love and care (doing laundry, making beds) that he/she receives at home, we strive to be the next best thing.
 Whether it’s food, roommates, entertainment or supervision, the Residence Life Office has it covered.

 Residence assistants are on staff at each housing facility to help students get accustomed

 While nothing can replace a phone call home, we do our best to meet students’ needs.

-For general student life questions – orientation, student organizations, campus activities – students can contact the Department of Student Life and Leadership Office.
+For general student life questions – orientation, student organizations, campus activities – students can contact the Department of Student Engagement Office.